 Step 4: The toggle should be turned on.
-The location feature is also a crucial tool, so if you haven’t already, turn it on.
+A location feature is also a crucial tool, so if you haven’t already, turn it on.

 You can also go to Google Play Store and download Find My Device or simply click on the ‘Find My Device’ icon listed in the above screenshot.

 Step 5: When you launch the app, you are asked to continue with the same account or ‘sign in as a guest.’
 Tap on Continue.

 Step 6: You’ll be asked to enter your Google account password.
 Enter it and tap on Sign In.

 Step 7: You’ll be prompted to turn on the location.
 Click on ‘Allow only while using the app’ if there are no other options apart from Deny.

 Step 8: You’ll see crucial details such as your phone’s model, it’s battery percentage, the network provider.
 It’ll also show you that the phone is ‘In your hand,’ if that’s the case.

 Step 9: You can click on ‘Play Sound’ that will play your phone’s current ringtone.